Actively Recruiting

 - Unwilling to abstain from benzodiazepines, narcotics, or NMDA antagonists 12 hours before infusions

-- Significant hearing loss not improved by hearing aids
+- Significant hearing loss not corrected by aids

 - Recent significant decline in exercise tolerance